Jaomnes3/DEM-FB-no-vibration-310-m-3holes/README.md

 Error: 'b' argument of 'sign' intrinsic at (1) must be the same type and kind as 'a' ⇒Solved by converting arguments a,b into integers using the "int" function.

+9/10/19
+◎Modifications to pp.f
+ ・Declared "tno" as an integer at pp.f:6.
+ ・Declared "fricf" as a real*8 at pp.f:14.

+◎General
+ ・All programs were compiled in g95(-freal-loops) without error, and a.exe was created.
+ ・By running a.exe, fort.60 and fort.9 were created; the latter of which noted the necessity of an "airinfile.dat".
+     →Simulation initially references a missing "airinfile.dat" for necessary data, and will likely output data in the form of "airfile.dat".